Enforcement of Court Orders

 The enforcement of court orders is not a matter that should be taken lightly, and any violation must not be met with leniency.
 Your livelihood and well-being, and those of your children, are at stake when a court order is not met.
 When you work with our Dutchess County divorce attorneys, know that we recognize the seriousness of your situation and will press forward with urgency.

 Come see why we won a 2015 Avvo Client’s Choice Award for Family Attorney in New York.
-Schedule your free consultation!
+Schedule your consultation!